 Provides information about the National Invasive Species Information Center (NISIC) and our Web site.

 InvasivespeciesInfo.gov is managed by NISIC.
 This Web site serves as a reference and educational gateway to information, organizations, and services about invasive species.
 The site was launched in 2005, built largely on the general content from the original Invasivespecies.gov Web site, which was formerly managed and hosted by NAL.
-NISIC grew out of NAL's leadership in the development of the Invasivespecies.gov Web site for the Council.
+NISIC grew out of NAL's leadership in the development of the initial Invasivespecies.gov Web site for the Council.
+NISIC has limited staff resources (one person) and is unable to provide extensive information on all species considered to be invasive.

 In June 2000, Invasivespecies.gov was initially launched as a joint collaboration between NAL, the U.S. Geological Survey's National Biological Information Infrastructure (NBII), and the Council.
 The site has undergone several redesign efforts to enhance access to the growth of invasive species information.
 NISIC continued to host the Council's Web site until August 2009, when the Council launched their new site.